charlescodigos/National-Transfer-Accounts/README.md

 ## Contents

-InfoGraphics folder: Data visualizations in a friendly and informal way, based on our results.
+InfoGraphics folder: Data visualizations in a friendly and informal approach, based on our results.

 NTA_Brasil.xlsx:          Spreadsheets containing detailed NTA data across age groups (0-90+) in 2003 and 2018.